kaoyuhung/MIPS-Pipelined-CPU/README.md

 The CPU design follows the classic MIPS architecture and leverages pipelining techniques to achieve improved performance by allowing multiple instructions to be executed simultaneously.

 Features:
-1. MIPS Architecture: The CPU is designed based on the widely used MIPS (Microprocessor without Interlocked Pipeline Stages) architecture.
+1. MIPS Architecture: The CPU is designed based on the widely used MIPS architecture.
 It supports a subset of MIPS instructions, including arithmetic, logical, memory access, and control flow instructions.

 2. Pipelining: The CPU incorporates a pipelining technique to enhance performance by dividing the instruction execution process into multiple stages.
 Pipelining allows simultaneous execution of multiple instructions, resulting in improved throughput and reduced latency.